-Much like the complex tree-root systems of a large forest, colonies of Christmas tree worms create a calcium carbonate tube that penetrates the corals they inhabit where they can live for up to 40 years, depending on animal size and reef health.
+Much like the complex tree-root systems of a large forest, colonies of Christmas tree worms create a calcium carbonate tube that penetrates the corals they inhabit where they can live for up to 40 years, depending on the size of the coral and reef health.

 “They’ve been observed protecting their coral hosts from crown of thorns starfish by pushing away the predator’s tube feet, leaving living corallites intact around the worm’s tube orifice,” Elena told Australian Geographic.

-“There were observations of fast recovery of living coral tissue adjacent to S. giganteus burrows following coral bleaching, predation, and overgrowth by turf algae.
-In these cases, total coral colony death was prevented and recovery facilitated by the presence of Spirobranchus.”
+“There were observations of fast recovery of living coral tissue adjacent to Christmas tree worm burrows following coral bleaching, predation, and overgrowth by turf algae.
+In these cases, recovery was facilitated by the presence of the worm.”

 (Image Credit: Tim SC/Wikimedia)

 Not only do these worms take their role as protector seriously, but they’re also quite modest about their appearance.

 “One needs a lot of patience and good buoyancy skills to photograph them under water.
 They are very shy models and withdraw very quickly and come out again very reluctantly,” Elena says, adding that it makes it difficult for her to obtain specimens for her research.